artzub/code_swarm-gource-my-conf/data/my/tools/gource/README.txt

             Elasticity of nodes.

     -b, --background-colour FFFFFF
             Background colour in hex.

     --background-image IMAGE
             Set a background image.

     --logo IMAGE
             Logo to display in the foreground.

     --logo-offset XxY
             Offset position of the logo.

     --title TITLE
             Set a title.

     --font-size SIZE
-        Font size.
+            Font size used by the date and title.

     --font-colour FFFFFF
-        Font colour in hex.
+            Font colour used by the date and title in hex.

     --key
             Show file extension key.

     --date-format FORMAT
             Specify display date string (strftime format).